ortlof/OSSM-M5-Remote/README.md

 __Note:__
 If you are one of the very small number of Version 1 PCB users, you will need to change your version to V1 in the config.h.
 The current version in GitHub is V2.

+## Operation, or...how do I use it?

+1. Power on the OSSM and let it home.
+2. Power on the OSSM M5 Remote.
+3. Press the left encoder to select 'Connect'
+4. It will connect to the OSSM and it will perform another home operation.
+5. You can verify it is connected by looking in the top left corner, it should say 'connected'.
+6. You can now begin use.
+You'll need to set the speed, depth and stroke to more than 0 and press the middle key to start.
+Start the speed out slow.